 A good example would be a dog with a thunderstorm phobia.
 If thunderstorms are relatively uncommon in the area where the patient lives, the owners may be satisfied by giving a prescription medication that also sedates the dog.
 If the owner can be home to medicate the dog whenever thunderstorms are likely, then the medication may be sufficient to suppress the signs of the phobia, help the dog feel better, and make the owner happy.
 Over time, however, a higher dose may be required, and the dog might eventually stop responding to the drug.
 But if a behavior modification program of desensitization combined with counterconditioning was also instituted, the dog could learn not to fear thunderstorms and eventually may not need medication.

 The fact is, psychotropic medications are not cure-alls, but they do help relieve anxiety, may help to calm a dog, and, most important, can raise the threshold for responding to stimuli, putting the dog in a state of mind in which it can learn the new tasks that a behavior modification program is intended to teach it.
-Ask us for a consultation if you think your pet is experiencing fear and/or high anxiety during storms or other events.
-Together we can develop a plan to help your pet cope.

 "Dogs that are aggressive are acting dominant."